-- 1. Must demonstrate superior leadership qualities, show a commitment to move to the Monroe area, and have a desire to transform the Monroe area into a better place to live and work in the long term. - 2.
+- 1. Must demonstrate superior leadership qualities, show a commitment to live in the Monroe area, and have a desire to transform the Monroe area into a better place to live and work in the long term.
+Community involvement such as active membership in a community, professional, or school organization or service in a leadership position on a local board is also a consideration for approval of a Scholarship Loan. - 2.
 Must be a high school graduate or have received a GED or equivalent. - 3.
-Contingent upon acceptance into graduate school, where graduate school means a graduate or professional degree level program at an accredited school. - 4.
-Finish graduate school within an acceptable time frame.
+Contingent upon acceptance into graduate school, where graduate school means a graduate or professional degree level program at an accredited school.
+For applicants who are seeking an undergraduate degree, the program must be at an accredited school. - 4.
+Finish school within an acceptable time frame.
 An acceptable time frame generally includes standard time to finish the program plus one year.
 Exact time frame will be agreed to in writing before loan extension. - 5.
-Must have an undergraduate degree with an average GPA of 3.0 or greater on a 4.0 scale.
+Applicants seeking a Scholarship Loan for a graduate or professional degree level program must have an undergraduate degree with an average GPA of 3.0 or greater on a 4.0 scale.
+Applicants applying for an undergraduate degree program can apply once they are junior status and are entering the third year of their undergraduate degree program, have a cumulative GPA of 3.0 or greater and have officially declared a major. - 6.
+Loans for tuition expenses already paid or to payoff other loans or financial aid already received or received simultaneously are not available under this program.